-\item[(A2)] For the midpoint scheme~\eqref{eq:mag_loop} we require that the extrapolation \(\hat{\mm}_h^{i+1/2}\) is nonzero at all nodes \(z\in\NN_h\).
-This is so that the tangent space at each node is nontrivial, and that the nodal projection \(\Pi_h\hat{\mm}_h^{i+1/2}\) is well-defined. \end{enumerate} From this point forward, we assume that \(\gamma=1/2\) and for simplicity of presentation that \(\ff=\0\).
-The case where \(\ff\neq \0\) (both time-dependent or constant in time) is well-understood (the Zeeman field is handled explicitly and thus contributes only to the right-hand side of the discrete variational formulations); see, e.g., \cite{bffgpprs2014} for the analysis in the case of the first-order standard tangent plane schemes for the LLG equation.
+\item For the midpoint scheme~\eqref{eq:mag_loop} we require that the extrapolation \(\hat{\mm}_h^{i+1/2}\) is nonzero at all nodes \(z\in\NN_h\).
+This is so that the tangent space at each node is nontrivial, and that the nodal projection \(\Pi_h\hat{\mm}_h^{i+1/2}\) is well-defined.
+While this condition is plausible for sufficiently fine spatial and time discretization, and turned out to be satisfied in all our numerical experiments, we need to assume it as it does not seem to follow from the time discretization of the LLG equation used in Algorithm~\ref{alg_verlet}. \end{enumerate}

-We now show that the initialization steps are well-defined and satisfy a boundedness in terms of the initial data. \begin{proposition} Let \(\beta>1/4\).
-The initialization steps~\eqref{eq:mag_init} and~\eqref{eq:disp_init} are well-posed.
-Moreover, there holds the stability estimate

-where the hidden constant depends upon the problem data and \(|\Omega|\). \end{proposition} \begin{remark} We must have \(\beta>1/4\) in a strict sense so that terms coming from the right-hand side of~\eqref{eq:disp_init} can be suppressed by terms that occur naturally from the Newmark-\(\beta\) scheme.
-If \(0\leq\beta\leq 1/4\) then the term \(\norm[\C]{\boldvar(\dt\uu_h^1)}^2\) would require a CFL condition of the form \(k = O(h)\) for stability, and this would introduce further technical problems in later propositions. \end{remark} \begin{proof} We immediately see by the Lax--Milgram theorem that there exists \(\uu_h^1\in\S_D^1(\T_h)\), \(\vv_h^1\in\KK_h[\mm_h^0]\) such that~\eqref{eq:mag_init} and~\eqref{eq:disp_init} hold respectively.
-In~\eqref{eq:mag_init}, we choose \(\pphi_h = k\vv_h^1\), yielding